Frequently Asked Questions

 22. Is there an event for kids?

 The safety of all participants is our primary concern, and devices such as headphones, cell phones, iPods and strollers can cause problems along the course.
-We ask that, if you do plan to use one of these devices, please do so with caution and be respectful of the other competitors.
+Strollers are not allowed on the course.
+We ask that, if you do plan to use an electronic device, please do so with caution and be respectful of the other competitors.